 Foamflower, which is deer resistant, produces white and pink blooms that emerge in early to late spring on long stems up to 18 inches tall.

 Fountain grasses (Pennisetum) are an elegant perennial addition to hardy zone 5 gardens.
-It is a mound-forming ornamental grass with pretty plumes that does well in partial shade.
+It is a mound-forming ornamental grass with pretty plumes that do well in partial shade.

 This low-maintenance grass is a garden favorite.
 It gets its name from the cascading leaves that resemble a fountain.
 The grass grows in mounds or clumps, which keeps fountain grasses from becoming invasive.